 2.3.
 Expert level

-The scientific-technical and expert backbone of the National Platform is composed of the academic institutions, including the Former Yugoslav Republic of Macedonian Academy of Sciences and Arts, the public and private universities and research centers and observatories.
+The scientific - technical and expert backbone of the National Platform is composed of the academic institutions, the public and private universities and research centers and observatories.

 2.4.
 Operative level